 St. John's Wort as an Ornamental

-Although more famous as a medicinal plant, St. John's wort does have some ornamental features.
+St. John's wort does have some beautiful ornamental features.
 Its flowers are not only a bright yellow color, but they also sport showy stamens (the long, slender flower parts that carry pollen).
 Nonetheless, Hypericum perforatum is not the most ornamental member of its genus for use in the landscape.
 The Hypericum genus has cultivars and shrubby species that are prettier, including:

 - Hypericum x inodorum 'Elstead': zones 6 to 9; 4 feet tall, 5 feet wide; red berries